20 Apr 2015

 09 Apr 2015

 Achieving Sustainable Energy for all (SE4ALL) is one of the fundamental needs for attaining development goals while ensuring economic growth and safeguarding the environment.
 Access to energy is a necessary precondition for achieving many development goals that extend far beyond the energy sector-eradicating poverty, increasing food production, providing clean water, improving public health, enhancing education, creating economic opportunity, and empowering women.
 Despite this, ground realities are starkly different in India.
+Around 600 million Indians do not have access to electricity and about 700 million Indians use biomass as their primary energy source for cooking.

 07 Feb 2015

 India happens to be the world's fourth largest energy consumer and a consumer of crude and petroleum products after the United States,China, and Japan.
 The net oil import dependency of India rose from 43 per cent in 1990 to 71 per cent in 2012 that resulted in a huge strain on the current account as well as the government exchequer.
 Transport sector accounts for the largest share (around 51 per cent) in terms of consumption of petroleum products in India.
+Nearly 70 per cent of diesel and 99.6 per cent petroleum are consumed by the transport sector and the demand is expected to grow at 6-8 per cent over the coming years in tandem with the rapidly expanding vehicle ownership.

 22 Jan 2015